 Solution: Go straight to the source

-Whilst we always try to make sure the beers in our cases are in their freshest state, it’s a fact that hop flavours will dissipate over time.
-One way to combat this or at least slow down the fading of hop flavours is by keeping your hop-forward beers in the fridge as soon as your beers hit the front doorstep.
-After 2 or 3 months, the flavours start to diminish, therefore best time to sip an IPA, like a lot of beers, is right away.
-The closer to canning date, the more chance you have in capturing the flavours, exactly as the brewer intended.
+Whilst we always try to make sure the beers in our cases are in the freshest state possible, it’s a fact that hop flavours will dissipate over time.
+One way to combat this or at least slow down the process is by keeping your hop-forward beers in the fridge as soon as your beers hit the front doorstep.
+After 2 or 3 months, the flavours start to diminish, so always try to start sipping an IPA, like a lot of beers, right away.
+The closer you are drinking your favourites to their canning date, the more chance you have in capturing the flavours, exactly as the brewer intended.
 The first step is always to check the Best Before Date.
 But to get beers at their best?!
 Head to the brewery!

-Beavertown, BrewDog, Brixton, Fourpure and Thornbridge all brew notable IPAs and have super nice tap rooms at the breweries.
+Beavertown, BrewDog, Brixton, Fourpure and Thornbridge all brew notable IPAs and have great tap rooms at the breweries.

 We have an article with great breweries to visit around the UK

 IPA | 7.5% | 24 x 36 cl